 How are rooms assigned?

 You can apply to live in Residence any time of the year.
-Applications for the next Fall/Winter semester that are received before March 31st are randomly drawn and the rooms are assigned by the end of February.
+Applications for the next Fall/Winter semester that are received before March 31st are randomly drawn and the rooms are assigned after that time.
 Applications received after March 31st are added on in the order they are received.

 Is summer residence available?